semprag/semprag.github.io/install.md

     $preview_continuous_mode = 1;
     # open in TeXShop rather than the system default
     $pdf_previewer = "open -a TeXShop.app %O %S";
+    # delete .bbl when cleaning
+    $bibtex_use = 2;
     # biber by default assumes we're running a more modern compiler like
     # XeLaTeX or LuaTeX on the backend, which isn't true in our case
     $biber = "biber --output-safechars --output-safecharsset=full %O %S"

 Then I can simply call `latexmk MyPaper.tex`, and it will run `pdflatex` and `biber` as many times as necessary, and open the freshly rendered PDF in `TeXShop.app` when done.
+If there's only one `.tex` file in the working directory, you don't even have to specify the filename; just `latexmk` will do.
 Due to the `$preview_continuous_mode = 1;` setting, `latexmk` will keep running until I kill it with `Ctrl+C`, continually re-rendering the PDF whenever any of the sources (which includes the `.tex` and `.bib` files, as well as any figures) have been changed.

 There is one potential annoyance in that `TeXShop.app` demands focus whenever it reloads the changed PDF, but this behavior is usually more convenient than annoying.